-• The football team had an 8-2 regular season which was good enough to earn them a spot in the CT state football playoffs.
+• The football team had an 8-2 regular season which earned them a spot in the CT state football playoffs.
 Only 32 of 134 teams that compete in CIAC football make the postseason.
 This was the fourth consecutive year that the team has qualified.
 East Windsor player Tyler Ouellette was selected as an All-Conference player for the second consecutive season.
 He was also a team captain.
 Members including Tyler, Mike and Pat Russotto, and Caleb White were all on the team's leadership council this past season.